 Nissan is counting on China to help drive growth and challenge Volkswagen AG (VOW)’s Audi, Daimler AG (DAI)’s Mercedes-Benz and Bayerische Motoren Werke AG.
 Ghosn plans to more than triple Infiniti sales to 500,000 units in five years to raise its share of the global luxury car market share to 10 percent.

-“What they are trying to do in China is what Toyota’s doing in the U.S.,” said Kota Yuzawa, an analyst of Goldman Sachs Group Inc. (GS) said today by phone.
+“What they are trying to do in China is what Toyota’s doing in the U.S.,” said Kota Yuzawa, an analyst of Goldman Sachs Group Inc. (GS:US) said today by phone.
 “It’s very much from scratch.
 Lexus 20 years ago was also from scratch.”

 Global management, sales and marketing staff for the brand will be based out of Hong Kong from today, while engineers will remain in Yokohama, Japan, Haruko Wada, a spokesman for Infiniti in Hong Kong, said by telephone.
 The new headquarters will have a workforce of about 100 by the end of this year, mostly hired externally, she said.